ComScore

 • Time Commitment: 20 minutes

-• Why We Love It: vegan, beginner-friendly, special occasion-worthy
+• Why I Love It: vegan, beginner-friendly, special occasion-worthy

 Caramel is a crowd-pleaser, but not everyone consumes dairy.
 That’s where this vegan Super Bowl dip comes in, which uses canned coconut cream for decadence in place of heavy cream and butter.
-The miso gives it an irresistibly funky, salty quality to boot.
+If you’re not on a plant-based diet, you can totally use heavy cream instead of coconut cream.
+Either way, the miso promises an irresistibly funky, salty quality that will keep you coming back for more.

 23. Snickers Dip